Thinking wistfully of Flake bars, Creme Eggs, and squares of Dairy Milk bars, we took a look at the history of Cadbury’s chocolate empire.

 Cadbury is a fairtrade product.
 They were certified back in 2008 and have increased the amount of fair trade cocoa sourced in West Africa.

-Cadbury was the official cocoa and chocolate makers for Queen Victoria.
+Cadbury was the official cocoa and chocolate maker for Queen Victoria.
 John Cadbury and his brother were given the first Royal Warrant by Her Majesty in 1854.

 The big guns